 2. Don’t study abroad if you can’t be separated from your best friends, boyfriend, or girlfriend.

-If you think your besties won’t be your besties when you return home, than maybe you should stay with them.
+If you think your besties won’t be your besties when you return home, then maybe you should stay with them.
 And if your boyfriend or girlfriend threatens to break-up with you if you leave the country, then maybe stay close by their side.
 However, while you’re not studying abroad, you may want to re-evaluate just how healthy these relationships are.

 1. Don’t study abroad if you’re not studying a foreign language, foreign affairs, or something international.